 Bacteroides bacteria were analyzed with the AllBac and HuBac genetic marker following U.S. EPA (2010) Method B.

 These findings confirm that OWTS are a source of FIB, particularly from high parcel density areas.
-The findings indicate the need to consider parcel density when developing an Advanced Protection Management Program to evaluate and control discharges from OWTS in the Russian River Watershed.
+The findings indicate the need to consider parcel density when prioritizing investigations within the Advanced Protection Management Program (APMP) boundary.

 6.4.8 Discharges to Land Source Conclusions